Fairbanks Motorhome Rental, Alaska USA

 Continuing south in your campervan hire you will come to Chugach State Park located 18 miles east of Anchorage.
 At half a million acres, this is the 3rd largest park in the United States and so has lots of space for rock climbing, hiking and skiing.
 Moving on to Anchorage there are several attractions like the Alaskan Aviation Museum, or if you prefer wildlife in miniature, the Alaska Zoo featuring much of Alaska’s wildlife in their natural surroundings.
 Of course, with your motorhome hire, you can chart a wildlife spotting itinerary of your own if you desire to see the animals in the wilderness.
 As the Gateway to the Bush, Fairbanks is your launching point to explore the massive Arctic National Wildlife Refuge.

 Anchorage and Juneau by RV

-If you desire for a drive to nowhere in your camper rental in Fairbanks, follow the Steese Highway as it winds up for more than 160 miles into a tiny Athabascan village on the banks of the Yukon River.
+If you desire for a drive to nowhere in your campervan hire or RV rentals, follow the Steese Highway as it winds up for more than 160 miles into a tiny Athabascan village on the banks of the Yukon River.
 You will pass by uninhabited wooded areas, tundra mountains, and a state-run campground.
 At mile 107, you can make a goal of the 3,600-feet Eagle Summit where, for three days before and after the summer solstice of June 21, you can view the midnight sun.